Taijuan Walker

-Taijuan Emmanuel Walker (born August 13, 1992) is a Mexican-American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
+Taijuan Emmanuel Walker (born August 13, 1992) is an American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
 He has previously played in MLB for the Seattle Mariners, Arizona Diamondbacks, Toronto Blue Jays and New York Mets.
 Walker made his MLB debut in 2013 and was an All-Star in 2021.
+He has played for the Mexican national baseball team.

 Amateur career

 Born in Shreveport, Louisiana, Walker's original love was basketball, until he began playing baseball at the age of 11.
 Walker attended Yucaipa High School in Yucaipa, California, where he was a pitcher and shortstop, as well as a two-sport athlete.
-At Yucaipa, Walker was teammates with Matt Davidson, a third baseman in the Los Angeles Dodgers organization.
-Yucaipa is also the alma mater of former major leaguers Corky Miller and Mark Teahen.

 Professional career

 Seattle Mariners

 The Seattle Mariners selected Walker in the first round, with the 43rd overall pick, of the 2010 MLB draft.
 Walker and the Mariners agreed to a deal that included an $800,000 signing bonus.
-He made four appearances for the Rookie League AZL Mariners, all in relief, and went 1–1 with a 1.29 earned run average (ERA).
+He made four appearances for the rookie-level Arizona League Mariners, all in relief, and went 1–1 with a 1.29 earned run average (ERA).
 Walker was listed as one of the Mariners' top 10 prospects for the 2011 season, ranked fourth according to Baseball America.
 Prior to the 2012 season, he was ranked the second best prospect in the Mariners organization and the 20th best overall.
 Walker was selected to play in the 2012 All-Star Futures Game.

 After Walker pitched to a 5–3 win–loss record and a 3.61 ERA with 64 strikeouts in 57 1/3 innings pitched for the Tacoma Rainiers of the Triple-A Pacific Coast League, the Mariners promoted Walker on August 30, 2013.
 Walker pitched 5 innings against the Houston Astros, and yielded just 2 hits and struck out 2.
 Walker was called up when rosters expanded in September 2013.
 He started 3 games, finishing the season with a 3.60 ERA in 15 innings.
-On September 24, 2014, Walker pitched his first MLB complete game, allowing one run in a 1–0 loss against the Toronto Blue Jays at Rogers Centre.
+On September 24, 2014, Walker pitched his first MLB complete game, losing 1-0 to the Toronto Blue Jays at Rogers Centre.